ChrisLTD/fever_ipad_theme/readme.md

 ![Screenshot](https://github.com/chrisltd/fever_ipad_theme/raw/master/screenshot.png)

+## *Special Note*
+After a Fever update, this theme is overwritten and will need to be reinstalled.

 ## Requirements
 * Working installation of [Fever](http://feedafever.com/) 1.28+ by Shaun Inman.
 * Willingness to possibly break your Fever installation by installing this theme.